espocrm/documentation/docs/administration/server-configuration.md

 WEBSERVER_USER can be one of the following “www”, “www-data”, “apache”, etc (depends on your webserver).

 4\.
-Paste the copied string (from step 2) and save the crontab file (Ctrl+O, then Ctrl+X for nano editor).
+Paste the copied string (from step 2) and save the crontab file (Ctrl + O, then Ctrl + X for nano editor).

 ### Windows

-See in a separate [article](cron-on-windows.md) how to configure cron on Windows.
+See in a separate [article](cron-on-windows.md) how to set up Cron on Windows.

 ## Configuration instructions based on your server